SAP-archive/cloud-workflow-codejam/exercises/01/readme.md

 _Note: You can search for the service manually or use the filter with the "User Experience" category._

 :point_right: Make a note of the Portal service URL, for example by bookmarking it, so you can get to the service easily later.
+The URL you need is the one that the "Go to Service" link takes you to.

 ### 4. Find and enable the Workflow service